 It is not always easy for parents to hear negative information about their children.
 This is understandable.
 Nonetheless, if someone from the school calls with a concern that a child's behavior might pose a threat, parents should take this seriously.
-It might be a false alarm, but it could also turn out to be a matter of life and death.
+It might be a false alarm, but it might be a matter of life and death.

 Several weeks before Columbine, Dylan Klebold wrote a story about a man who brutally murdered a group of students.
 His English teacher was so upset by the story that she talked to Dylan and called the Klebolds to discuss it.
-Dylan's explanation was
+Dylan's explanation was that it was "just a story."
+His parents accepted this, having no reason not to.
+How could they know that Dylan was planning to act out the story?